 Notwithstanding the passage of title at death, if letters testamentary or letters of administration are issued, the personal representative of the estate has the right to possession and control of the estate assets for purposes of estate administration.
+See Tex.
+Estates Code § 101.003.

 Regarding the property of an intestate person, Tex.
-Estates Code § 201.003 states the manner in which community property passes, and Tex.
+Estates Code § 201.003 governs the passage of community property, and Tex.
 Estates Code § 201.002 governs the passage of separate property.
 A will is not valid to pass title until it has been probated.
 Tex.
-Estates Code § 256.001.
+Estates Code § 256.001, but the vesting of title relates back to the date of the testator's death.
+Bruni v.
+Vidaurri, 166 S.W.2d 81, 93 (Tex.
+1942).

-For decedents dying after September 1, 2015, a statutory "transfer on death deed" under Tex.
+A statutory "transfer on death deed" under Tex.
 Estates Code ch.
 14 provides a means of passage of title at death other than by intestate succession or by will.
-Such a deed must be filed for record before the grantor's death and is revocable and subject to any conveyance or encumbrances on the part of the grantor until the grantor has died.
+Such a deed must have been executed and acknowledged after September 1, 2015, and recorded before the grantor's death, but the deed is revocable and subject to any conveyance or encumbrances on the part of the grantor until the grantor has died.
 See Standard 11.110.